When correcting for regression to the mean is worse than no correction at all: Methodological Corrections for RTM

 where $B$ is a parameter chosen to ensure that the regression of $d_e$ on $x_1$ yields the true slope $\beta$.
 By setting $\beta = \mbox{cov}(d_e,x_1)/\mathbb{V}(x_1)$, we can solve for the required value of $B$:

-This shows that to apply the transformation that recovers the true slope, we need to know the crude slope $\beta_c$, the variance of the initial values $\sigma_1^2$, and the measurement error variance $\delta^2$.
-The dependence on the unknown $\delta^2$ remains the central limitation of the Blomqvist method.
+This shows that to apply the transformation that recovers the true slope, we need to know the crude slope $\beta_c$, the variance of the initial values $\mathbb{V}(x_1)$, and the measurement error variance $\delta^2$.